Nordix/nsm-test/ovl/nsm/README.md

 Setup NSM and start two NSC.
 The NSE is started on vm-003.
-The address of first NSC is pinged from second NSC namespace
+The address of first NSC is pinged from second NSC namespace For configuration details see [Configuring nse and vpp forwarder to support remote vlan mechanism](../../doc/vpp-forwarder-vlansup-config.md)

 ```bash
 log=/tmp/$USER/xcluster.log